Christmas Pudding Donuts

 After 10 minutes, the white chocolate should be slightly soft but not wet.
 This is the perfect time to add your holly decoration.

 I like to “stick” the leaves together before placing them on the donut to prevent them from sliding around.
 I do this by pinching the bottom edges together.

-Add your fondant berries and leave the donuts for 1 hour to set completely!
+Add your fondant berries and leave your vegan Christmas donuts for 1 hour to set completely!

-I hope you enjoy this recipe!
+I hope you enjoy these Christmas donuts!
 If you make it yourself, please let me know by leaving a comment or rating below.
+Happy baking! xo

 Cute and fluffy baked donuts decorated as Christmas puddings.